Skip to content

 General Information

-Why is the University of Southern Indiana asking employees to self-identity their ethnicity, race, veteran and disability status?
+Why is USI asking employees to self-identity their ethnicity, race, veteran and disability status?

-The University of Southern Indiana is a federal and state government contractor and as a recipient of federal and state funding, USI is required to collect and report aggregate data on demographic information from our applicants and employees to assess whether our recruitment, retention, and other employee processes are effective at ensuring equal employment opportunity.
+The University of Southern Indiana is a federal and state government contractor, and as a recipient of federal and state funding, the University is required to collect and report aggregate data on demographic information from our applicants and employees to assess whether our recruitment, retention, and other employee processes are effective at ensuring equal employment opportunity.
 USI’s failure to collect and report personal demographic information from employees would result in the loss of eligibility for government funding, including financial aid and research funds, which would be very costly to the institution.

 Why would I want to self-identify?